marshallrbaldwin/PyTorch_MNIST_Tutorial/README.md

 ## Getting Data

+From **/data**, run **create_nc_MNIST.py** and then **MNIST_num2num_mapping.py**.

-First, create a netCDF version of MNIST with **create_nc_MNIST.py**.
+**create_nc_MNIST.py** creates a netCDF version of the MNIST dataset.
 PyTorch includes MNIST in a model-ingestable form -- the data is already a PyTorch tensor.
 We save this data as a netCDF file in order to explain how to load data in practice. **MNIST_num2num_mapping.py** then creates our mappings from a given digit to the next (modulo 10).
 These are assigned randomly.
 This means that our mappings are not necessarily injective; one image of a 6 may be mapped to multiple 7's.

 ## Tutorials